Badlands (Halsey album): Badlands (Decade Edition Anthology)

 Badlands (Decade Edition Anthology), also referred to in some sources as Badlands: Anthology, is the 10th anniversary edition/reissue of Badlands.
-The reissue was released on August 29, 2025, and marks the 10 year anniversary of Halsey's debut studio album.
+The reissue was released on August 29, 2025 by Capitol Records, and marks the 10 year anniversary of Halsey's debut studio album.
 On August 1, Halsey announced that for the entire anniversary month that she would be honoring her debut album in various ways.
 Prior to the announcement, select fans on Halsey's mailing list had been receiving Badlands themed postcards.

 The first of the month saw Halsey release three new vinyl sets on her store website.
 These included a pressing of the original 2015 standard edition tracklist with new cover art, a new pressing of the live album Badlands (Live from Webster Hall) (2020), and the deluxe "Anthology" edition; as well as a CD version of the reissue.
 The new edition tracklist features the 16 songs on the original deluxe edition, a studio version of the unreleased song "Garden", demo versions of "Drive" and the unreleased song "You(th)", "Is There Somewhere" and "Empty Gold" from Halsey's debut EP Room 93 (2014), live versions from Room 93: 1 Mic 1 Take (2015), orchestral and remix versions of select tracks, and the stripped version of "Trouble" (also from Room 93).
-The digital tracklist also includes the stripped version of "Colors", which was not included on the physical editions.
+The digital release also includes the stripped version of "Colors", which was not included on the physical editions.
+A 2015 demo of "Garden" was later added to the project in a digital reissue, as the last track.